Comparison in JPQL and Criteria API

 c.president != null

-Comparison is supported for values of the following data types:
+Comparison operators are supported for values of the following data types:

-ObjectDB supports comparison of any two values that belong to the same group as detailed above.
-Therefore, for example, a double value can be compared to a BigInteger instance but not to a String instance.
+ObjectDB supports comparisons between any two values that belong to the same group listed above.
+For example, a double can be compared to a BigInteger instance, but not to a String instance.

 [NOT] BETWEEN

-The BETWEEN operator is a convenient shortcut that can replace two simple comparisons.
+The BETWEEN operator is a convenient shortcut for two comparisons.

-The two following expressions are equivalent (:min and :max are query parameters):
+The following two expressions are equivalent.
+In these examples, :min and :max are query parameters:

 x BETWEEN :min AND :max